169398/swipe/README.md

 ## Features ✨

-👫 **Connect with Classmates:** Swipe through profiles of other university students and connect with your classmates.
+👫 **Connect with Classmates through communities:** Swipe through profiles of other university students and connect with your classmates.

 ❤️ **Find Your Crush:** Use Swipe's matching feature to find your crush or make new connections.